modular-magician/terraform-provider-google-beta/website/docs/r/network_services_lb_route_extension.html.markdown

   When set to FALSE: * If response headers have not been delivered to the downstream client, a generic 500 error is returned to the client.
 The error response can be tailored by configuring a custom error response in the load balancer.

+* `forward_attributes` -
+  (Optional)
+  List of request and connection attributes to forward to the extension.
+You can (only) specify this property for plugin and callout extensions.
+  Further information can be found at https://docs.cloud.google.com/service-extensions/docs/attributes.
+  Each value may be one of: `request.host`, `request.method`, `request.path`, `request.query`, `request.scheme`, `source.ip`, `source.port`.

 * `forward_headers` -
   (Optional)